Skip to main content Skip to navigation

 See Professor Richard Sharp's staff profile

-Director of Undergraduate Studies: Dr. Richard Lissaman
+Director of Undergraduate Studies: Dr. Siri Chongchitnan

 The Director of Undergraduate Studies provides support and advice with the regulations of your degree programme.
 In the first week you will hear from them quite a lot, including in a talk in Welcome Week about course regulations.

-As with the Senior Tutor if you have a problem that needs their help you will be referred to him through either your Personal Tutor or the Undergraduate Office.
+As with the Senior Tutor if you have a problem that needs their help you will be referred to them through either your Personal Tutor or the Undergraduate Office.
 A lot of their work also overlaps with that of the Senior Tutor so you may find that you are getting help from both if you are struggling for whatever reason.
-The Director of Undergraduate Studies is ultimately responsible for authorising module choices including Unusual Options and change of degree (most commonly between the 3 year BSc. and the MMath), but mostly they will not need to see you personally and paperwork will be passed on to them were appropriate by the Undergraduate Office.
+The Director of Undergraduate Studies is ultimately responsible for authorising module choices including Unusual Options and change of degree (most commonly between the 3 year BSc. and the MMath), but mostly they will not need to see you personally and paperwork will be passed on to them were appropriate by the TPO.

 See Dr Siri Chongchitnan's profile